 - An appreciation of the ethical dimensions affecting organizations and individual behavior; and

 - A better understanding of their role as business and organizational leaders in contributing to the greater well-being of the society in which they live and work, and a commitment to thinking strategically about how to best make that contribution.

-As part of the UST MBA program you join a distinctive community.
+As part of the St. Thomas MBA program you join a distinctive community.
 As a Catholic university, St. Thomas places emphasis on the dignity and worth of every person, the love of truth and a commitment to using one’s education to make the world a better place for everyone to live and work.
 Membership in this community carries with it high expectations regarding the ways in which each person acts.
-All members of the UST MBA community are expected to honor the following commitments in all their actions:
+All members of the St. Thomas MBA community are expected to honor the following commitments in all their actions:

 • A commitment to the highest standards of honesty and personal integrity – both inside and outside the classroom.

 • A commitment to treat others in a respectful manner, regardless of differences such as race, religion, nationality, ethnicity, gender or sexual orientation.